John Erskine (educator)

 John Erskine (October 5, 1879 – June 2, 1951) was an American educator and author, pianist and composer.
 He was an English professor at Amherst College from 1903 to 1909, followed by Columbia University from 1909 to 1937.
 He was the first president of the Juilliard School of Music.
 During his tenure at Columbia University he formulated the General Honors Course—responsible for inspiring the influential Great Books movement.
-He published over 100 books, novels, criticism, and essays including his most important essay, The Moral Obligation to Be Intelligent (1915).
+He published over 100 books, novels, criticism, and essays including the essay "The Moral Obligation to Be Intelligent" (1915).

 Early life and education

 Erskine was born in New York City, New York, the son of Eliza Jane (née Hollingsworth) and James Morrison Erskine. and raised in Weehawken, New Jersey.
 He graduated from Columbia University, B.A., 1900, M.A.
 1901 and Ph.D., 1903 and D.Litt.
 1929, besides D.Litt. degree from Amherst in 1923.